getsentry/sentry-react-native/docs/index.rst

 information and we will configure your app automatically for react-native and change files accordingly.
 You will need to provide the following
-data: your DSN, the slug of your organization in Sentry, the slug of your project in Sentry as well as the API key.
+data: your DSN, the slug of your organization in Sentry, the slug of your project in Sentry as well as the Auth token.
+We  need the Auth token for uploading the sourcemaps.

 You can find the slugs in the URL of your project (``sentry.io/your-org-slug/your-project-slug``) If you don't have an auth